avaneev/a5hash/README.md

 most, if not all, existing hash functions, `a5hash` does not use accumulators: the 128-bit result of multiplication is used directly as input on the next iteration.
 It is most definite that mathematics does not offer any simpler way to perform hashing than that.
+Also, compared to fast "unprotected" variants of `wyhash` and `rapidhash`, `a5hash` has no issue if the "blinding multiplication" happens - the function immediately recovers zeroed-out `seeds`.

 This function passes all [SMHasher](https://github.com/rurban/smhasher) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3) tests.
 The function was